pixl8/Preside-CMS/support/docs/docs/02.devguides/13.customerrorpages/page.md

 ### Creating a 401 template

-The 401 template is implemented as a Preside Viewlet (see [[presideviewlets]]) and a core implementation already exists.
+The 401 template is implemented as a Preside Viewlet (see [[viewlets]]) and a core implementation already exists.
 The name of the viewlet is configured in your application's Config.cfc with the `accessDeniedViewlet` setting.
 The default is "errors.accessDenied":

 ```luceescript
 // /application/config/Config.cfc